Kiffhost/exalted-scripture-understanding/Charms/Martial Arts/Sidereal Martial Arts/Prismatic Arrangement of Creation Style/Astrology Interruption Method.md

 ---
 tags:
   - charm
   - Sidereal
   - source/sidereal-book
+  - Martial-Arts
 Cost: 3m, 1wp
 Mins: Martial Arts 1, Essence 3
 Type: Simple
 Keywords:
   - Enlightenment
 Duration: Instant
 Prerequisite Charms:
   - None
 ---
 *Strumming the threads of fate, the stylist shakes loose curses and predictions.*
 The stylist attempts to undo a fate-altering Shaping effect on herself or another touched character.
 She and the character responsible for the effect make opposed (Intelligence + {Lore or Occult}) rolls.
 Against environmental effects and the like, the Storyteller sets a difficulty.
 If the stylist fails, she can’t reuse this Charm on that effect.